rackerlabs/rackspace-how-to/content/cloud-orchestration/upcoming-deprecation-of-resource-rackspacecloudserver-for-cloud-orchestration.md

 to OS Nova Server instead.
 This means that using Rackspace Cloud Server will be the same as using OS Nova Server.

-In due time, however, the Rackspace Cloud Server resource will be completely removed.
+However, the Rackspace Cloud Server resource will be completely removed in the future.
 For this reason, we recommend that you switch to using OS Nova Server resource in your templates instead of Rackspace Cloud Server resource as soon as possible.

-You will not be impacted if you have created stacks using our pre-built Rackspace templates without modifying the templates.
-This is because we have already made the required changes to our pre-built templates.
+You are not impacted if you have created stacks by using our pre-built Rackspace templates without modifying the templates.
+We have already made the required changes to our pre-built templates.

-You may be impacted if you are using custom-built Heat templates, or if you have modified any of our pre-built Rackspace templates to suit your needs.
+You may be impacted if you are using custom-built Heat templates, or if you have modified any of our pre-built Rackspace templates.

 ### Why is Rackspace taking this action?